From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: System Model and Problem Formulation

 where $\theta_i(t)$ is the desired angular position of UAV $i$.
 The formation rotates at a constant angular speed $\omega$, so that

 where $\theta_i(0)$ is the initial angular position of UAV $i$.
-The patrol (linear) speed of each UAV along the circle is given by $v_{\text{pat}} = r \omega$, where $r$ is the formation radius.
+The patrol (linear) speed of each UAV along the circle is given by $v_{\text{pat}} = r \omega$.
 To ensure collision avoidance, the UAVs are required to maintain a minimum distance $d_{\min}$ from each other at all times such that

 where $d_{\min}$ is the minimum separation distance between UAVs.
 The maximum speed of each UAV is denoted as $v_{\max}$, which is the upper limit on the flying speed of the UAVs.

 At each time step, each UAV updates its position and heading to minimize the deviation from its ideal position $\mathbf{p}_i^*(t)$ with its velocity $v_i(t)$.
 If the deviation exceeds a threshold $\delta$, i.e., $|\mathbf{p}_i(t) - \mathbf{p}_i^*(t)| > \delta$, the UAV will accelerate and move toward its ideal position at maximum speed $v_{\max}$ until the deviation falls below the threshold.
 Otherwise, it continues patrolling at the nominal speed $v_{\text{pat}}$.